nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 compute the discrete fourier transform of a sequence.
 It is used to help break down a complex signal like sound and images, which is instrumental in image processing, medical imaging, and more.
-This example demonstrates how to use Legate and CuPy to perform a batched 2D Fast Fourier Transform.
-It highlights how to use align and broadcasting constraints to control partitioning.
+This example demonstrates how to use Legate and cuPyNumeric to perform a batched 2D Fast Fourier Transform.
+It highlights how to use ``align`` and ``broadcast`` constraints to control partitioning.
 Alignment makes sure the input and output chunks line up correctly while broadcasting keeps part of data unpartitioned.